Slavery in India: Export of Indian slaves to international markets

-Under early European colonial powers
+Slavery in Colonial India (17th to 20th century)

 17th century

 Slavery existed in Portuguese India after the 16th century.
 "Most of the Portuguese," says Albert.
 D. Mandelslo, a German itinerant writer, "have many slaves of both sexes, whom they employ not only on and about their persons, but also upon the business they are capable of, for what they get comes with the master."

 Japanese slave girls were still owned by India based Portuguese (Lusitanian) families according to Francisco De Sousa, a Jesuit who wrote about it in 1698, long after the 1636 edict by Tokugawa Japan had expelled Portuguese people.

 The Dutch, too, largely dealt in slaves.
 They were mainly Abyssinian, known in India as Habshis.
 The mixed race of Sheedes in Kanara on the West coast has traces of these slaves.

 The Dutch Indian Ocean slave trade was primarily mediated by the Dutch East India Company, drawing captive labour from three commercially closely linked regions: the western, or Southeast Africa, Madagascar, and the Mascarene Islands (Mauritius and Reunion); the middle, or Indian subcontinent (Malabar, Coromandel, and the Bengal/Arakan coast); and the eastern, or Malaysia, Indonesia, New Guinea (Irian Jaya), and the southern Philippines.

 During the seventeenth century, the Dutch East India Company (VOC) acquired a significant portion of its slave population from the Indian subcontinent.
 Enslaved people were taken from regions such as the Coromandel and Malabar coasts, Bengal, the Arakan littoral, and Ceylon, and were transported primarily to Batavia and other VOC settlements.
 In the early decades of the century, South Asia was one of the principal supply zones for the Company, although by the mid-1660s the reliance on Indian slaves declined as Southeast Asia became a more important source.
 Indian slaves in the Dutch colonies worked in a range of occupations, including domestic service, construction, and agricultural labour.
 Vink notes that local resistance sometimes restricted this trade, as Mughal and South Indian rulers opposed the export of human beings from their territories.